Building a Democratic Candidate

 You know which message won.
 But…in this context…what does “strong” really mean?

-His armor can be pierced…first and foremost…by repeatedly reminding his voters of his violations of every principle on which America was founded; things like honesty, integrity, and shared sacrifice.
-These are concepts he blasphemes endlessly.
+His armor can be pierced…first and foremost…by repeatedly reminding his voters of his constant violations of every principle on which America was founded—things like honesty, integrity, and shared sacrifice.
+These are concepts he blasphemes every day.

-To do this, Dems need to directly confront the MAGAs wherever they can be found—online or off.
+To do thie piercing, Dems need to directly confront the MAGAs wherever they can be found—online or off.
 Simply and directly ask them one question: “you used to laugh at his lies.
-Are you still laughing now that you know he’s lying to you?”
+Are you still laughing now that you know he’s luing to you?”

 realize this sounds vague.
 I don’t want to leave it at that.
-So let me close by proposing specifics, in the form of a couple questions.
+For this to matter, Democrats need to look not only at Trump…but also at themselves.
+So let me close by proposing specifics, in the form of a few questions.

 First, are Dems willing to offend?
 Can they ever shed the curse of trying to please all of their followers all the time?
-For example, consider the following statements:
+That is not a projection of power.
+Instead, consider whether you are willing to make clear statements like the following:

 Transgendered females should not be competing in sports against people born female.